Jaspvr/Pong/README.md

 # Pong
-Pong game made using the Pygame library
+Pong game that I made using the Pygame library